motdotla/human-first-example/README.md

 ### Writing the first API call to create something

-Ok, now let's write an API call simulating creating something and with error handling.
+Ok, now let's write an API call simulating creating something.

 We will need underscore.